Profitbase/Episode-Docs/articles/flow/actions/built-in/await-foreach.md

 # Await ForEach

-Iterates over items in an asynchronous stream.
+Iterates over an asynchronous stream of items.

 The items source is expected to be of type [IAsyncEnumerable<T>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.iasyncenumerable-1)